A note on the Schottky problem

-In this appendix A, we give a brief remark on subvarieties of the Siegel modular variety and present several problems.
+{\bf Appendix A. Subvarieties of the Siegel Modular Variety} In this appendix A, we give a brief remark on subvarieties of the Siegel modular variety and present several problems.
 This appendix was written on the base of the review \cite{San} of G.~K. Sankaran for the paper \cite{YJH15}.
 In fact, Sankaran made a critical review on Section 10.
 Subvarieties of the Siegel modular variety of the author's paper \cite{YJH15} and corrected some wrong statements and information given by the author.
 In this sense the author would like to give his deep thanks to the reviewer, Sankanran.